Tally

 Current inventory solutions overlook made-to-order businesses.

-“Sometimes I'll make a Square sale and forget to update my Shopify... if someone buys off my Shopify storefront later and I haven't realized I've run out of stock, I have to email to cancel their order.”
+"I'll make a Square sale and forget to update my Shopify... if someone buys off my Shopify storefront later...
+I have to email to cancel their order."

-This lack of integrated inventory tools creates an added layer of troubles for multi-channel sellers.
 Inaccurate product and material levels forces businesses to cancel orders or put products on backorder, causing them to miss out on potential sales.

-01 / Manage inventory on a materials basis
+Manage inventory by materials

 Design & Iteration